murphnomer/CSB340_CPUScheduler/Report.md

 not involve the composition of previous algorithms.
 A design from the top down may have provided a better perspective on how we needed those algorithms to function from the perspective of use with the ML queues.

+One aspect of the design process that this project illustrated very well is the advantage of spending time analyzing the requirements as a team, discussing available design options, and planning out that design before starting to build the solution.
+In this case, we ended up with a project that worked, but we had to do some redesign late in the project because we couldn't integrate code that we wrote earlier since we hadn't properly planned out how to make the sections work together from the beginning.
+Also, although the Process class ended up being a useful construct, it is a complex mechanism and not all team members were on the same page with it at the start.
+This led to a delay in getting some of the alforithms finished while we all worked to understand what we had put together to make it work correctly.

 ## UML Diagram
 ![UML Diagram](data&charts/UML_Diagram.png)